jalvach307/snapshotalyzer-30000/README.md

 # snapshotalyzer-30000

 shotty.py uses the configure proflie for

+Now is wokring the Click group coommands.

+list

+stop

+start